5 min read

 “Candidly, if we just reflect on the current situation with coronavirus and the working capital required to run our Personal Systems business, it’s really important that you have that flexibility in your operating cash as we do today… Yes.
 So we increased our full year outlook by $0.10.
 I think what we’ve demonstrated is we do have multiple levers to drive profit at the company, and our outlook does assess the various risks and opportunities that we see.
 Maybe just a few high-level points.
 The first is we have factored into our guidance, what you see in Q2, the impact of coronavirus.
 We see it as a temporary issue at this point.
 Again, it’s dynamic.
-But that is both in Q2 and does reflect our overall full year guide.
+But that is both in Q2 and does reflect our overall full-year guide.

-In the second half, Personal Systems is going to have a tougher compare, whereas Print should show a better compare and year-over-year improvement.
-But also second half, and I think what’s important is we do expect to see more of the structural cost reductions and savings, and we have increasing confidence in that.
+In the second half, Personal Systems is going to have a tougher compare, whereas Print should show a better comparison and year-over-year improvement.
+But also the second half, and I think what’s important is we do expect to see more of the structural cost reductions and savings, and we have increasing confidence in that.
 You factor all those elements together, which is why we increased the full year by $0.10, and we’ve got confidence in delivering that, albeit the coronavirus remains dynamic.”

 Keysight Technologies (2/24 Earnings Call Transcript)

 “This guidance incorporates our current assessment of the coronavirus impact.
 Given the dynamics of the situation, we expect any impact from coronavirus to simply be a pushout in demand and do not anticipate any impact on our full year results at this time…